top of page

 Who decides which charities to support once these stock options are converted to cash?

-Upon a successful exit, each donor may direct the proceeds to a project(s) of its choice.
+Upon a successful exit, each donor may recommend a project(s) of its choice.
 Recipient organizations must have 501c(3) status (or the equivalent 46a status in Israel).

-If the donor prefers not to “direct” its grant, AGO’s Grants Committee will allocate the proceeds to US Jewish non-profit organizations (40%); other US non-profit organizations, with a focus on youth, education, the environment and peace-building (40%); and Israeli non-profits (10%).
+If the donor prefers not to recommend who should receive its grant, AGO’s Grants Committee will allocate the proceeds to US Jewish non-profit organizations (40%); other US non-profit organizations, with a focus on youth, education, the environment and peace-building (40%); and Israeli non-profits (10%).
 AGO will retain 10% of the proceeds to help meet its own modest operating budget.

 Who decides when to convert the stock options to cash?